On This Day In History: Sweden Declares War On Its Ally The United Kingdom – On Nov 17, 1810

-AncientPages.com - On November 17, 1810, Sweden declares war on its ally the United Kingdom.
+AncientPages.com - On November 17, 1810, Sweden declared war on its ally, the United Kingdom.

-On this day, the Anglo-Swedish War begins but according to sources no fighting ever takes place.
+On this day, the Anglo-Swedish War begins, but according to sources, no fighting takes place.

 During the Napoleonic Wars until 1810, Sweden and the United Kingdom were allies in the war against Napoleon.

-The bloodless war, however, existed only on paper, and Britain was still not hindered to have its ships at the Swedish island of Hanö and trade with the Baltic states.
+However, the bloodless war existed only on paper, and Britain was still not hindered from having its ships on the Swedish island of Hanö and trading with the Baltic states.

-However, Great Britain was Sweden's biggest trade partner and this caused economic difficulties, and trade continued to take place through smuggling.
+However, Great Britain was Sweden's biggest trade partner, and this caused economic difficulties and trade continued through smuggling.